Leading Through Crisis: Advice from Women Business Owners

 As New York City reopens, I am reflecting on what it takes to lead through social crisis and uncertainty.
-These thoughts come as I prepare to moderate a panel on this same topic at the National Association of Women Business Owners NYC Small Business Summit on Tuesday, June 23 at 2:45pm EST
+These thoughts come as I prepare to moderate a panel on this same topic at the National Association of Women Business Owners NYC Small Business Summit

 To prepare, I interviewed the Summit’s panelist of women business owners to source their greatest lessons on navigating uncertainty as leaders.
 They represent a wide spectrum of industries and business sizes with experience ranging from 2 years to 33 years in business.

 In this piece, four of those women share insights on how they managed their teams and businesses during the COVID-19 pandemic.
-They are
+They are:

 Ronnette Riley – Architect